DKProject/DKPlugins-Documentation/projects/home/docs/dkperms/plugin-setup/installation.md

 ### **2. - Download**
 To install DKPerms, download the latest loader [here](https://downloads.mcnative.org/id/19303be6-0b2d-11eb-9f43-0242ac180002) and move it to your plugins folder.
-Start your server, if everything worked correctly a folder named `DKPerms` should be created in `./plugins`.
+Start your server.

 In this setup, we use the simple loader.
 If you are interested in the template loader to install multiple resources dynamically, checkout the [McNative Docs](https://docs.mcnative.org/).